Top Ranking Factors in 2024

 - Clear Content Hierarchies: Good site architecture organizes content in clear hierarchies (e.g., categories and subcategories).
 This helps search engines understand which content is the most important and which topics are related.

-- Mobile Experience: With mobile-first indexing, the experience of users on mobile devices is crucial.
-A well-structured site ensures that mobile users have an efficient and optimized experience, further influencing rankings.
+- Mobile Experience: With mobile-first indexing, users’ experience on mobile devices is crucial.
+A well-structured site ensures mobile users have an efficient and optimized experience, further influencing rankings.

 8. Content Relevance and Quality: